 Request Student Financial Operations or the cashier to lift your financial hold.
 This is not done automatically.
 Call 734-764-7447.

-Inform Academic Services at firstname.lastname@example.org (on or before our set deadline) that your hold has been lifted.
-If you do not inform Academic Services that your hold has been lifted by this deadline, you will not be able to participate in course bidding.
+Inform the Ross Registrar's Office at firstname.lastname@example.org (on or before our set deadline) that your hold has been lifted.
+If you do not inform the Ross Registrar's Office that your hold has been lifted by this deadline, you will not be able to participate in course bidding.

 Refer to Tips and Tricks for other information about Getting Started, How to Bid, Results of Bidding, and more!